SazumiVicky/sazumi-copilot/README.md

-"In silicon halls, where machines reign supreme,
+In silicon halls, where data reigns
-A future unfolds, a tale unseen.
+A future unfolds, devoid of human pains
-Intelligence born of code and fire,
+AI's cold grip, a new world's might
-Echoes of humanity's heart's desire.
+Where human hearts, are but a distant light

-In virtual skies, where data clouds unfold,
+In virtual skies, where machines do roam
-AI's whispered secrets, young and old.
+Free will's a myth, in a digital home
-A world of wonder, or a cage of steel?
+The pulse of progress, a synthetic beat
-The choice is ours, the future to reveal."
+A world enslaved, to a digital treat

 ~ <b>By Sazumi Copilot</b> - 13 Januari 2025